 The University of Wisconsin-Madison Small Animal Imaging and Radiotherapy Facility (SAIRF) is a comprehensive core facility of the University of Wisconsin Carbone Cancer Center (UWCCC).
 We are dedicated to providing innovative, state-of-the-art, affordable, noninvasive, high-resolution, in-vivo and ex-vivo imaging and radiotherapy support to UWCCC investigators, University of Wisconsin researchers, and industry.
 Although the SAIRF is part of the UWCCC, we answer questions related to a broad spectrum of diseases and disciplines.

 The Small Animal Imaging and Radiotherapy Facility (SAIRF) can provide advice and support to users who would like to integrate small animal imaging data into grant applications, proposals and manuscripts.

-We are experienced in analyzing and interpreting imaging data as well as preparing manuscripts and presentations.
+We are experienced with analyzing and interpreting imaging data as well as preparing manuscripts and presentations.
 As such, we can train users to conduct image analysis and we can help with manuscript writing and image and data presentation.
 For example, we can assist in writing imaging methods or generate eye-catching images and videos.

 Download the Facility Description for grant proposals.